Complete Tour of Romania

 Day 2 – Bucharest to Transylvania

-Outside of Bucharest we visit the Snagov Monastery – in 1476 the real Price Vlad Dracula was buried on this little island.
+- Minutes after leaving of Bucharest we stop at the Snagov Monastery – in 1476 the real Price Vlad Dracula was buried on this little island.

 Day 3 – Brasov and Sibiu

-Transfagarasan Highway – on our way to Sibiu we will make a 1.5 hours detour on the most spectacular road in Romania, the Transfagarasan highway.
+- Drive the Transfagarasan Highway – the most spectacular road in Romania, the Transfagarasan highway.
 The breathtaking road was built in the 80’s by the communists, using over 400 tons of dynamite in 4 years. (please note that the road is only open from July to October)

 Drive to Hunedoara